 One of the world’s largest armoured fighting vehicle programs, LAND 400 is designed to deliver the Australian Army’s mounted close combat capability.

-South Australian industry is primed to play a key role in Phase 2 of LAND 400, which will involve producing up to 225 combat reconnaissance vehicles worth about $4-5 billion in acquisition, plus up to 35 years of sustainment and upgrade work.
+Phase 2 of the project will involve producing 211 combat reconnaissance vehicles worth up to $5 billion in acquisition, plus up to 35 years of sustainment and upgrade work.

-South Australia offers a stable, skilled workforce and deep supply chain with a strong track record of manufacturing and sustaining armoured fighting vehicles.
+South Australia offers a stable, skilled workforce and deep supply chain with a strong track record of manufacturing and sustaining armoured fighting vehicles, and local companies Plasteel and Redarc have been selected as supply chain partners for the program.

 More information: Project LAND 400